fadion/strongoose/README.md

 ## Schema

-The `@schema` operator is an optional object of schema-wide settings, [listed in here](https://mongoosejs.com/docs/api.html#schema_Schema).
+The `@schema` decorator is an optional object of schema-wide settings, [listed in here](https://mongoosejs.com/docs/api.html#schema_Schema).
 Typically, it may look like this:

 ```typescript
 @schema({ collection: 'docs', timestamps: true, autoIndex: false })